Updated March 9, 2021

 Hernias are quite common in pigs.
 Most information available regarding hernias in pigs pertains to umbilical and inguinal hernias, though they can develop hernias in other areas of their body as well.
 It is not uncommon for sanctuaries to be contacted about piglets with hernias, especially if the piglet’s guardian cannot afford to get them veterinary attention but wants the best outcome for the individual.
 Scrotal hernias may be discovered when male residents are neutered.
 Be sure to consult with your veterinarian regarding proper treatment for hernias.
 In some cases, surgical repair will be recommended, but the risk of reherniation can be high.
 Depending on the size of the hernia, strangulation of the intestines can be a risk.

-Female pigs are very prone to herniation following a full spay surgery, which is why we recommend a laparoscopic ovariectomy whenever possible.
-If a full spay is your only option, be sure to talk with your veterinarian about the risk of herniation and how to best prevent this issue.
+Female pigs are very prone to herniation following an open spay surgery, which is why we recommend a laparoscopic procedure whenever possible.
+If an open surgery is your only option, be sure to talk with your veterinarian about the risk of herniation and how to best prevent this issue.

 Sources: